Interface in TypeScript

 TypeScript Programming Course

-Hey!
-Have you ever wished your TypeScript code was better organized and simple to understand?
-In this TypeScript tutorial on interfaces, discover how they act as friendly blueprints, helping to define the structure of the objects you have.
-You can use interfaces to make your code more clear, simple, and ready for smooth collaboration between different portions.
+In this TypeScript tutorial, we will look into TypeScript Interfaces we will also discover how they act as friendly blueprints, helping to define the structure of the objects you have.
+You can use interfaces to make your code clearer, simpler, and ready for smooth collaboration between different portions.

 What is an Interface in Typescript?